github/issue-metrics/README.md

 *For pull requests, these metrics exclude the time the PR was in draft mode.

 *For issues and pull requests, comments by issue/pull request author's and comments by bots are excluded.

-This action, developed by GitHub OSPO for our internal use, is open-sourced for your potential benefit.
-Feel free to inquire about its usage by creating an issue in this repository.

 To find syntax for search queries, check out the [documentation on searching issues and pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests) or the [documentation on searching discussions](https://docs.github.com/en/search-github/searching-on-github/searching-discussions).